 How Does the Protection Order Process Work?

-However, if you are the alleged abuser and you do not appear at the protection order hearing, a full order of protection can be issued as the result of your failure to appear.
+However, if you are the alleged abuser and you do not appear at the protection order hearing, a full order of protection can be issued as a result of your failure to appear.
 If you are notified that a full order of protection has been issued, you will need a lawyer’s help to contest that order.

 Full orders of protection are issued only after a hearing where both sides have been given an opportunity to tell their stories.
 If domestic violence, stalking, or sexual assault can be proven to a judge’s satisfaction, a full protection order is issued.
 It stays in effect for 180 days to one year.